BldGraph program

 3. name of the organism;

 5. file name of the full genome in FASTA or GenBank format (however, the whole genome must be in a single file).
-A path to the file is specified by fastapath parameter in the configuration file or command line.
+A path to the file is specified by the fastapath parameter in the configuration file or command line.

 6. (optional) file name of the genome annotation in GFF format; BldGraph does not use this field.

-Template list of input data is provided in the text example for Windows and Linux.
+A template list of input data is provided in the text example for Windows and Linux.

 Results